8.11 Graph Legends

 This image of a typical legend's Object Properties dialog box shows the LabTalk notation in the center of the dialog and the "translated" legend symbol and legend text -- what you actually see on the graph page -- in the lower part of the dialog.

+However, you are not limited to programmed legends.
+At times, a manual edit of the legend object is the quickest way to get the job done.
 Since the legend is a text object, you can edit it using methods common to all text objects:

 - Double-click on the graph legend to enter "in-place" edit mode.